Integralist/Blog-Posts/Introduction-to-Ruby.md

 ###The Interactive Ruby Console

 Beginners are advised to use the interactive Ruby console to get to know the language.
-So to start it up, in your Terminal type: `irb` (and if you want to quit type: `Ctrl+D`).
+So to start it up, in your Terminal type: `irb` (and if you want to quit use: `Ctrl+D`).

 From irb you can start typing out code and seeing what the results are.